fxgsell/GG-Edge-Inference/1-greengrass-configuration/README.md

 1. From the AWS console, select IoT Core.
 We should see the AWS IoT Monitoring console as shown below, with a dot on the graph indicating a successful connection to our device.
     ![AWS IoT Core Monitor Success](./images/iot_monitor_success.png)

-### You're now set to start doing some ML@Edge!
+### You're now ready to start deploying ML models to your device!
 Please proceed to [Lab 2 - Face Detection](https://github.com/zukoo/GG-Edge-Inference/tree/master/2-face-detection)

 ## Addendum: create-greengrass-config.py Usage